Anti-bullying legislation

-Anti-bullying legislation is a legislation enacted to help reduce and eliminate bullying.
+Anti-bullying legislation is legislation enacted to help reduce and eliminate bullying.
 This legislation may be national or sub-national and is commonly aimed at ending bullying in schools or workplaces.

 According to one study, state-level anti-bullying legislation in the United States was associated with reductions in bullying, depression and suicidal ideation.
 The large impacts were observed for female teenagers and LGBT teenagers.
 For female teenagers, the suicide rate declined by 13-16%.